Nadkarni-Lab/eicu_crd-code/README.md

 * `stay_id`: Equivalent to `patientunitstayid`

+## Future Work
+Not all concepts or variables are fully implemented in this version.
+We plan to update and expand the available SQL queries in future releases.

 ## Citation
 If you find this SQL code helpful, please cite the following paper:
 > Takkavatakarn K, Oh W, Chan L, Hofer I, Shawwa K, Kraft M, Shah N, Kohli-Seth R, Nadkarni GN, Sakhuja A. Machine learning derived serum creatinine trajectories in acute kidney injury in critically ill patients with sepsis.
 Critical Care.
 2024 May 10;28(1):156.